- Black Studies Minor

 Eighteen hours are required for the minor, 12 hours from core courses and 6 hours from electives, or all 18 hours may come from core courses.
 There are two areas of concentration for the minor: (1) African American and (2) African.
 At least 12 hours must be from the major area of concentration.
 For the list of courses, view the Undergraduate Catalog.

-Contact Center for Black Studies Acting Director Dr. Joy Coates to apply for the black studies minor.
+Contact Center for Black Studies Associate Director Dr. Joy Coates to apply for the black studies minor.